arangodb/docs/3.10/deployment-dc2dc.md

 alerting on _prometheus_, in which case it is recommended to keep a close eye on them, such that you do not lose any alerts due to failures of Prometheus.

+Please refer to the [Prometheus & Grafana](deployment-dc2dc-prometheus-grafana.html) section for more informnation.